laurakond/Cross-Stitch-Art/README.md

 **HTML**
 - The first run of the History & Technique page through W3C validator returned an inline styling error for the iframe element.
 I subsequentially moved the inline styling to CSS stylesheet.
 - A semantic error within the nested list element in the History & Technique page was returned because I used a header and a paragraph elements within the nested list.
   - I attemped multiple solutions but realised that none of the variations were semantically correct.
 This was resolved by applying a pseudo element "first-line" to the appropriate elements in the nested 'Five Steps' list.
 The solution was provided by the [Stack overflow](https://stackoverflow.com/questions/21793711/how-do-i-apply-a-bold-to-first-li-elements-in-nested-structure) website.
 Below is the code used:
 ```scss
 .steps:first-line{
   font-weight: bold;
 }
 ```
-- The final run of the History & Technique page through the W3C validator returned no errors  W3C validator.
+- The final run of the History & Technique page through the W3C validator returned no errors.
 - Screenshots of all the test results can be seen below:
 	- [index.html](assets/documentation/testing/w3c/index-w3c-test.jpg)
 	- [history.html](assets/documentation/testing/w3c/history-technique-w3c-test.jpg)